 I first came across the idea of using a silicone potholder also called a “trivet” as a chocolate chip mold in a Facebook group conversation a while back.
 And finally gave it a shot.
 It was too easy!!
 And I love making my own chocolates, because I can make them *dairy-free* *soy-lecithin free* *gluten-free* and *refined-sugar free*.
 And seriously, it’s so easy!
 And homemade chocolate chips taste even better then store bought, especially if you use pure cacao butter as the base!
 If you don’t have any cocoa butter on hand, you can easily use coconut oil instead, they will just melt in your mouth even easier.
 These do-it-yourself Chocolate chips taste fabulous over or in any dessert!

 And even if you only make these chocolate chips once or twice, you can always use your chocolate chip mold as the potholder it was originally intended for.
 Talk about a useful kitchen gadget, part potholder part chocolate chip mold!
 Pictured below is the honeycomb trivet I used to make my chocolate chips, but you can use any style of silicone trivet you’d like.
-I know you can also find these silicone trivets in grocery stores, but of course you can easily order them on amazon too.
+I know you can also find these silicone trivets in grocery stores, and a reader reported she has seen them at “99 cent stores”, but of course you can easily order them on amazon too.

 *Feel free to adjust the sweetener to your own liking.
 I personally love the way maple sugar crystals works in this recipe!
 The dried pure maple sugar makes a firmer chocolate that stays firmer at room temp.
 But liquid maple syrup will work too!
 You can also use (ground) coconut sugar crystals to create a firmer chocolate.
 Or google how to properly “temper” chocolate, (which I don’t normally bother doing).